kf1day/ampere/README.md

 # Ampere
-A small tool to protect Asterisk installations against scanning and bruteforcing.
+A small tool to protect Asterisk PBX against scanning and bruteforcing.

 ## Synopsis